danielperna84/custom_homematic/README.md

 Update the value of an entity (only required for edge cases).
 An entity can be updated at most every 60 seconds.

-This service is not needed to update entities in general, because 99,9% of the entities and values are getting updated by this integration automatically.
-But with this service, you can manually update the value of an entity - **if you really need this in special cases**, e.g. if the value is not updated or not available, because of design gaps or bugs in the backend or device firmware (e.g. rssi-values of some HM-devices).
+This action is not needed to update entities in general, because 99,9% of the entities and values are getting updated by this integration automatically.
+But with this action, you can manually update the value of an entity - **if you really need this in special cases**, e.g. if the value is not updated or not available, because of design gaps or bugs in the backend or device firmware (e.g. rssi-values of some HM-devices).

-Attention: This service gets the value for the entity via a 'getValue' from the backend, so the values are updated afterwards from the backend cache (for battery devices) or directly from the device (for non-battery devices).
-So even with using this service, the values are still not guaranteed for the battery devices and there is a negative impact on the duty cycle of the backend for non-battery devices.
+Attention: This action gets the value for the entity via a 'getValue' from the backend, so the values are updated afterwards from the backend cache (for battery devices) or directly from the device (for non-battery devices).
+So even with using this action, the values are still not guaranteed for the battery devices and there is a negative impact on the duty cycle of the backend for non-battery devices.

 ### `homeassistant.update_device_firmware_data`